-Dentistry is an amazingly rewarding career.
+Dentistry is a gratifying career.
 The first time you change someone’s life by giving them the confidence to smile again, you will know you picked a great field.
 However, the reality is that dentistry can also be extremely taxing, and it can be difficult to guard your personal time.
-That’s why finding work-life balance is so important for dentists.
+That’s why finding a work-life balance is so crucial for dentists.
 It’s not easy, but it is possible!

 The Bad News: Dentist Work-Life Balance Can Be Elusive

-Dentists who own their practice without administrative support are in the unique position of being both a medical professional and an entrepreneur.
-That means they get all the stress of running a business and the pressure to provide the highest level of care for their patients.
+Dentists who own their practice without administrative support are in the unique position of being both medical professionals and entrepreneurs.
+That means they get all the stress of running a business and the pressure to provide their patients with the highest level of care.
 Balancing these two sides of running a dental practice can consume your mental and emotional energy.
-Add in the needs of your family and social life, and many dentists end up feeling worn thin in no time.
+Add in your family’s and social life’s needs; many dentists feel worn thin in no time.

 Practice ownership used to be the preferred pathway for dentistry.
 There was little alternative to taking on the financial and emotional risks of owning your own practice.
 For decades, mental health has been a serious concern for dentists.
-Even before going into practice, dental school itself can have a negative impact on many students’ mental health.
+Even before going into practice, dental school can negatively impact many students’ mental health.

-Many practice owners find that they are always at the office, even when they’re not.
+Many practice owners find they are always at the office, even when not.
 It can be hard enough to take time off as a business owner, but leaving your practice unattended for even a week can drive dentists to distress.
-Late night emergency calls or managing that busted pipe in the patient bathroom, it can leave you with little energy to engage with friends and family outside of work.
+Late-night emergency calls or managing that busted pipe in the patients’ bathroom can leave you with little energy to engage with friends and family outside of work.

 Is there any way to avoid getting worn down by this job?